 Selected elements of numerical methods that are central to scientific computation.
-The precise contents of the course may differ somewhat from one offering to the next, but will include several of the following topics: numerical solutions of initial value problems in ordinary differential equations, finite difference method, numerical stability theory, differential algebraic systems, boundary value problems in ordinary differential equations, collocation methods, introduction to the numerical solution of partial differential equations, iterative methods for linear systems, the matrix eigenvalue problem, the singular value decomposition, and the QR factorization.
-Projects on selected applications.
+The precise contents of the course may differ somewhat from one offering to the next, but will include the following topics: An introduction to the numerical solution of nonlinear equations, continuation methods, numerical solution of initial value problems in ordinary differential equations, finite difference method, numerical stability theory, stiff equations, boundary value problems in ordinary differential equations, collocation methods, introduction to the numerical solution of partial differential equations, with emphasis on nonlinear diffusion problems.
+A project.
 COMP 6361 Numerical Analysis of Nonlinear Equations (4 credits) Prerequisite: COMP 5611.

 An introduction to numerical algorithms for nonlinear equations, including discrete as well as continuous systems.
 The emphasis is on computer-aided numerical analysis rather than numerical simulation.
 This course is suitable for scientists and engineers with a practical interest in nonlinear phenomena.
-Topics include computational aspects of: homotopy and continuation methods, fixed points and stationary solutions, asymptotic stability, bifurcations, periodic solutions, transition to chaos, travelling wave solutions, discretization techniques.
+Topics include computational aspects of: homotopy and continuation methods, fixed points and stationary solutions, asymptotic stability, bifurcations, periodic solutions, transition to chaos, conservative systems, travelling wave solutions, discretization techniques.
 A variety of applications will be considered.
-Projects on selected applications.
 Numerical software packages will be available.
+A project.
 COMP 6411 Comparative Study of Programming Languages (4 credits) Comparison of several high-level programming languages with respect to application areas, design, efficiency, and ease of use.
 The selected languages will demonstrate programming paradigms such as functional, logical, and scripting.
 Static and dynamic typing.
 Compilation and interpretation.
 Advanced implementation techniques.
 A project.
-COMP 6421 Compiler Design (\) (4 credits) Prerequisites: COMP 5201, COMP 5361; COMP 5511.
+COMP 6421 Compiler Design () (4 credits) Prerequisites: COMP 5201, COMP 5361; COMP 5511.